zkgoldsmith/H2O2-chirality/README.md

 H         1.5819774211       -0.2167197033        1.0409061444
 ```

 The seven other calculations that I ran are relevant to my research due to the input xyz coordinates, which compare to the previous coordinates I indicated.
-Here are the other six input coordinates that I ran calcualtions with:
+Here are the other six input coordinates that I ran calculations with:

 H2O2 B coordinates
 ```